znxlwm/pytorch-MNIST-CelebA-GAN-DCGAN/README.md

 ![Loss](MNIST_GAN_results/generation_animation.gif)

 * Learning Time
-  * DCGAN - Avg. per epoch: 197.86 sec; (if you want to reduce learning time, you can change 'generator(128)' and 'discriminator(128)' to 'generator(64)' and 'discriminator(64)' ... then Avg. per epoch: about 67sec in my development environment.)
+  * MNIST DCGAN - Avg. per epoch: 197.86 sec; (if you want to reduce learning time, you can change 'generator(128)' and 'discriminator(128)' to 'generator(64)' and 'discriminator(64)' ... then Avg. per epoch: about 67sec in my development environment.)

 ### CelebA
 * Generate using fixed noise (fixed_z_)